-Coordinate with the businesses and key agencies in developing a better comprehensive understanding of the various air, water, road and rail freight distribution points in Berrien County.
+Coordinate with businesses and key agencies in developing a better comprehensive understanding of the various air, water, road and rail freight distribution points in Berrien and Cass Counties and into Indiana.
 The key objective of this work area in FY 2017 will be to create an inventory of stakeholders with whom we would like to talk regarding freight.